MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync apps and the iOS and Android mobile apps.
 OneDrive is available for most operating systems and browsers and requires minimal hardware.
 For a full list of app requirements for using OneDrive, see [OneDrive system requirements](https://support.office.com/article/cc0cb2b8-f446-445c-9b52-d3c2627d681e).

-If you already have the OneDrive client installed on Windows devices, start by determining the version or versions of OneDrive in your environment.
-Depending on your findings, you may need to change your deployment process to accommodate the current version (for example, run takeover commands in PowerShell to ensure that data sync responsibilities transition to the new client).
-To determine which version of OneDrive you're currently using, see [Which version of OneDrive am I using?](https://support.office.com/article/19246eae-8a51-490a-8d97-a645c151f2ba)
+If you already have the OneDrive sync app installed on Windows devices, start by determining the version or versions of OneDrive in your environment.
+Depending on your findings, you may need to change your deployment process to accommodate the current version (for example, run takeover commands in PowerShell to ensure that data sync responsibilities transition to the new sync app).
+To determine which version of OneDrive you're using, see [Which version of OneDrive am I using?](https://support.office.com/article/19246eae-8a51-490a-8d97-a645c151f2ba)

 ### Upgrade from the Groove sync app to the OneDrive sync app

 If you currently have the old OneDrive sync app (Groove.exe), then you'll need to follow a slightly different process to upgrade to the new sync app.
-If you had more than 250 licensed users before June 2016, you may need to run a takeover command to continue syncing existing libraries using the new client.
+If you had more than 250 licensed users before June 2016, you may need to run a takeover command to continue syncing existing libraries using the new sync app.
 For detailed info about this process (and caveats), see [Transition from the previous OneDrive for Business sync app](transition-from-previous-sync-client.md).

 ### Sync app update process